 To make flat-rate compute work, we batch requests, route each call to the most efficient model configuration, and compact prompts behind the scenes — all without touching output quality.

-We may briefly queue or slow requests so no single account can hog the whole pool.
-We don't normally drop anything — we just smooth the spikes.
+We slow requests so no single account can hog the whole pool — we pace, we don't drop or reject.
 Higher plans get priority scheduling and less batching, so they feel it less.

 These plans are for you and your agents — run them as hard as you like, light or heavy, for whatever you're working on.
 If you want to resell compute or run a product for external customers at real scale, let's talk enterprise.